decaffeinatedcoffee/decaffeinatedcoffee/README.md

-### Hi, I'm decaffeinatedcoffee, a beginner from São Paulo, Brazil.
+### Hi, I'm decaffeinatedcoffee, a developer from São Paulo, Brazil.

 -💻 *I like Web Development.*
 -💻 *I usually make random cool projects with arduinos and ESP8266*